ScreepsMods/screepsmod-admin-utils/README.md

 # Most of these fields will live reload on save.
 # Values set here will override any saved via CLI on server startup
 serverConfig:
+  map: random_1x2 # utils.importMap will be called automatically with this value, see utils.importMap above
   tickRate: 200
   socketUpdateRate: 200
   whitelist: # Does not restrict login, only restricts spawning